Christiaan Barnard: Personal life

 Barnard's first marriage was to Aletta Gertruida Louw, a nurse, whom he married in 1948 while practising medicine in Ceres.
 The couple had two children: Deirdre (born 1950) and Andre (1951–1984).
-International fame took a toll on his personal life, and in 1969, Barnard and his wife divorced.
+International fame took a toll on his family, and in 1969, Barnard and his wife divorced.
 In 1970, he married heiress Barbara Zoellner when she was 19, the same age as his son, and they had two children: Frederick (born 1972) and Christiaan Jr. (born 1974).
 He divorced Zoellner in 1982.
 Barnard married for a third time in 1988 to Karin Setzkorn, a young model.
 They also had two children, Armin (born 1989) and Lara (born 1997).
 This last marriage also ended in divorce in 2000.

 Barnard described in his autobiography The Second Life a one-night extramarital affair with Italian film star Gina Lollobrigida, that occurred in January 1968.
 During that visit to Rome he received an audience from Pope Paul VI.

-In October 2016, US Congresswoman Ann McLane Kuster (D-NH) stated that Barnard sexually assaulted her when she was 23 years old.
-According to Kuster, he attempted to grope her under her skirt, while seated at a business luncheon with Rep. Pete McCloskey (R-CA), whom she worked for at the time.
+In October 2016, US Congresswoman Ann McLane Kuster stated that Barnard sexually assaulted her when she was 23 years old.
+According to Kuster, Barnard attempted to grope her under her skirt while she was seated at a business luncheon with US Representative Pete McCloskey, for whom she worked at the time.